noahbroyles/Robocrypt/README.md

 With Robocrypt you can encrpyt/decrypt messages, files, or folders using a password.
 Don't look at the code too hard...
 It's messy.
 I modifed an old program to use stronger encryption.

-_TO DO_: Clean up and modularize code
+_TO DO_: Clean up and modularize code, possibly add encryption support for drive partions

 ### To get started:
 `python3 -m pip install cryptography`